Layers

 Basemap layers

 A basemap layer is a layer that provides the overall visual context for a map or scene.
 It typically contains geographic features such as continents, lakes, administrative boundaries, streets, cities, and place names.
-These features are represented with different styles provided by the basemap layer service such as streets, topographic, and imagery.
+These features are represented with different styles provided by the basemap styles service such as streets, topographic, and imagery.
 The style you choose depends on the type of application and the visualization you would like to create.

 A basemap layer provides the visual foundation for a mapping application.
 It typically contains data with global coverage and is the first layer added to a map or scene.
-The main data source for a basemap layer is the basemap layer service.
+The main data source for a basemap layer is the basemap styles service.
 When a view displays a map, a basemap layer is the first layer to draw, followed by data layers, and then graphics.

 Add a vector tile basemap